moq-wg/moq-transport/draft-lcurley-warp.md

 ## Objects {#model-object}

 The basic element of Warp is an *object*.
-An object is a single addressable cacheable unit whose payload is a sequence of bytes.
-An object MAY depend on other objects to be decoded.
-All objects belong to a group {{model-group}}.
+An object is a single addressable unit whose payload is a sequence of bytes.
+An object MAY depend on other objects to be decoded: such objects are members of the same group {{model-group}}.
 Objects carry associated metadata such as priority, TTL or other information usable by a relay, but relays MUST treat object payloads as opaque.

-DISCUSS: Can an object be partially decodable by an endpoint?

-Authors agree that an object is always partially *forwardable* by a relay but disagree on whether a partial object can be used by a receiving endpoint.

-Option 1: A receiver MAY start decoding an object before it has been completely received

-Example: sending an entire GOP as a single object.
-A receiver can decode the GOP from the beginning without having the entire object present, and the object's tail could be dropped.
-Sending a GOP as a group of not-partially-decodable objects might incur additional overhead on the wire and/or additional processing of video segments at a sender to find object boundaries.

-Partial decodability could be another property of an object.
+The application is solely responsible for the contents of objects.
+This includes the underlying encoding, compression, any end-to-end encryption, or authentication.

-Option 2: A receiver MUST NOT start decoding an object before it has completely arrived
+A relay MUST NOT combine, split, or otherwise modify object payloads.

-Objects could be end-to-end encrypted and the receiver might not be able to decrypt or authenticate an object until it is fully present.
-Allowing Objects to span more than one useable unit may create more than one viable application mapping from media to wire format, which could be confusing for protocol users.
+The application MAY be able to partially decode an object.
+A sender SHOULD transmit incomplete objects to avoid incurring additional latency.
+A sender MAY drop or deprioritize the remainder of an object during congestion, potentially rendering the object undecodable in favor of a higher priority object.

 ## Groups {#model-group}